Narcissism is one of the most insidious character disorders in existence.

 Isolation

-Oftentimes, the only surefire method in dealing with a narcissistic adult child is cutting off contact.
+Oftentimes, the only surefire method in dealing with a narcissistic adult child is cutting off contact, if not for good, then at least for a good length of time.
 It’s incredibly difficult to do this, especially when it comes to your children.

 You can also join a support group that caters to other victims of narcissistic behavior.
 It can help exponentially to talk about your feelings and find strength within a group.